 |Mamma Lucia||Dominica Matthews|

-Running time: approximately 3 hours, including one interval.
+Running time: approximately 3 hours and 10, including one interval.

 Sung in Italian with English surtitles.